 his Comprehensive Plan is a policy document that guides future growth and development in unincorporated Multnomah County.
-The Plan was substantially updated in 2016, reflecting the first major overhaul of the Plan since it was adopted in 1977.
+This Comprehensive Plan constitutes the first major overhaul of the Plan since it was adopted in 1977.
 The policies and strategies included in this document take into account the broad range of changes that have occurred since the original Plan was adopted nearly 40 years ago.
 It also incorporates information from the County's previously adopted rural area plans.

 All cities and counties over a certain population in Oregon must adopt and maintain their Comprehensive Plans, given that they form the policy and factual basis for local jurisdictions' land use planning programs.
 Comprehensive Plans must be consistent with state and regional goals, laws, administrative rules, and other requirements and guidelines.
 The Plan includes a combination of goals, policies, and strategies to implement state and regional requirements and to address local land use related planning issues and priorities.
 The Plan provides the broad policy and factual basis for Multnomah County's land use planning program and ultimately guides all actions relating to the use of land in the rural portions of the County.
-In addition to these broad mandates, the Plan serves the following purposes: